 «Start»command with the relevant parameters is issued on the AudioControlPoint.
 The central waits for a successful status notification of the prior

 «Start»command from the peripheral before streaming.
 This wait gives the peripheral time to prepare its audio playback pipeline.
 During audio streaming, the replica should be available at every connection event even though the current replica latency may be non-zero.

 - The peripheral takes the first audio packet from its internal queue (sequence number 0) and plays it.

 The central issues the «Stop» command to close the audio stream.
-Once the audio stream is closed, the peripheral may ask for more relaxed connection parameters.
-Go through the sequence above again to restart the audio streaming.
+After this command, the peripheral does not need to be available on every connection event.
+To restart the audio streaming, go through the above sequence, starting from step 5.
 When the central is not streaming audio, it should still maintain a LE connection for GATT services.